MULTICOLOR PROBE KIT

-Copy number variations in both the p and q arms of chromosome 1 are frequent in MM.
-On the p arm, loss of the tumor suppressor CDKN2C aids in tumor growth; on the q arm, amplification of CDKN2C causes genomic breakdown.Tests: 20 Dyes:
+Chromosome 1 alterations are frequent in MM.
+On the p arm, loss of the tumor suppressor CDKN2C aids in tumor growth; on the q arm, amplification of CKS1B causes genomic breakdown.Tests: 20 Dyes:

-CCND1, which helps regulate cell cycle progression, is found fused to IGH in approximately 20% of MM cases.
-As with other oncogenic IGH fusions, CCND1/IGH results in overexpression of CCND1.Tests: 20 Dyes:
+CCND1, which helps regulate cell cycle progression, is found fused to IGH in 20% of MM cases.
+As with other oncogenic IGH fusions, CCND1/IGH results in overexpression of the fusion partner.Tests: 20 Dyes:

 Deletions in 13q are prevalent in MM.
 RB1 and LAMP1 are found in two frequently deleted regions, 13q14.2 and 13q34.Tests: 20 Dyes: